forj-oss/docs/user/admin.rst

 Projects
 --------
 The notion of projects varies from blueprint to blueprint.
-In the :ref:`"A la OpenStack" <openstack-blueprint>` blueprint, the project creation process from OpenStack infra is automated and exposed with the Maestro UI.
+In the :ref:`"Redstone" <redstone-blueprint>` blueprint, the project creation process from OpenStack infra is automated and exposed with the Maestro UI.
 Please refer to the appropriate section of project management for the blueprint you use.

 Users